jcorporation/myMPDos/README.md

 myMPDos is a Raspberry Pi image (aarch64) based on Alpine Linux.
 It is running entirely in RAM and it does not write to the sd-card unless you want to save settings.
 Therefore, myMPDos is very robust and you can simply turn off the power without any risk of corruption of your sd-card.

-myMPDos is a turnkey music playback solution and is designed arround [MPD](https://www.musicpd.org/) and [myMPD](https://github.com/jcorporation/myMPD).
+myMPDos is a turnkey music playback solution and is designed around [MPD](https://www.musicpd.org/) and [myMPD](https://github.com/jcorporation/myMPD).
 After startup you can access the myMPD webinterface, copy music to the sd-card data partition, mount a music share or simply plugin an usb storage and you can start enjoying your music.

 myMPDos has no configuration dialogs or web ui for initial and further configuration.
 But there are all common linux utilities installed and more can be installed from the alpine linux repositories.